arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 ...
 ```

 Next we will define the steps of the workflow.
-The steps are to be deployed as container images using the `src` paths for the image files.
+The steps are to be deployed as container images using the `src` tags for the image files.
 The `arcaflow-plugin-utilities` plugin has multiple steps available, so we indicate with the `step: uuid` parameter which step we want to run.
-The `arcaflow-plugin-example` plugin has only one step, so the parameter is not required.
+The `arcaflow-plugin-example` plugin has only one step, so the `step` parameter is not required.
 The `uuidgen` step requires no input, so we pass a blank object `{}` to it.
 The `example` plugin requires an input structure of `name` with `_type` and `nick` sub-parameters.
 We statically define `_type: nickname` as part of the step, and then we use the [Arcaflow expression language](/arcaflow/workflows/expressions/) to reference the workflow input value for `nickname` as the input to the plugin's `nick` parameter.

 ```yaml title="workflow.yaml (excerpt)"
 ...